timstableford/proper-job/README.md

 The arguments are as follows:

 - An iterable, eg an array, a map etc.
-- A callback to do some promising.
+- A callback to do some work.
 The callbacks argument is a single value from the input and it must return a Promise.
-- An optional options object (see below - `ExecutorConfig`).
+- An optional options object (`ExecutorConfig`).

 It returns an `ExecutorPromise` on success.
 This is an extension of a normal Promise that contains an additional `abort()` function.
 Call this to ask `execute` to gracefully exit.
 Once the promise resolves it will return an `ExecutorResults` object.
 If an error occurs it throws an `ExecutorError`, this contains a field called `result` which is an `ExecutorResults` object.